-The Department of Theatre and Dance will perform "Antigonick" Feb.
+The Department of Theater and Dance will perform "Antigonick" Feb.
 1-4 as its second show in the “Season of Discontent.”

 “Antigonick” is poet Anne Carson’s modern remake of Sophocles’ “Antigone.”
 Sophocles’ tale of one woman’s refusal to bend to power on a matter of principle resonates in times of oppression.